fdformula/MathlyLua/README.md

 A = randi({50, 100}, 3)
 B = randi({0, 10}, 3)
 C = 3 * A - 4 * B + 5
 D = A ..
 B ..
-C           -- concatenate matrices A and C horizontally disp(D)
+C           -- concatenate matrices A, B, and C horizontally, same as horzcat(A, B, C) disp(D)
 E = A .. cc{1, 2, 3}
 disp(E)